quynhddang/SQL-Case-Studies/CS #1- Danny's Diner/README.md

 |B|sushi|2|
 |C|ramen|3|

-- Customers A and C enjoyed ramen the most
+- Customers A and C enjoyed ramen the most.
-- Customer B enjoyed all three items equally
+- Customer B enjoyed all three items equally.

 **6. Which item was purchased first by the customer after they became a member?**